-The Company depreciates the right-of-use assets using the written down value method from the lease commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term.
+The Company depreciates the right-of-use assets using the straight line method effective financial year 2024-25 (written down value method till financial year 2023-24) from the lease commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term.
 The Company also assesses the right-of-use asset for impairment when such indicators exist.